drupal-graphql-compose/documentation/core/fields.md

 To add a field to the schema, in your field config UI:

-- Navigate to the `GraphQL Compose Settings` page at `/admin/config/graphql_compose`.
+- Visit GraphQL Compose &rarr; Schema at `/admin/config/graphql_compose`
 - Select the entity type that has your field.
 - Select the entity bundle that has your field.
 - Scroll down to your field.